 A little bit about us...

-Celebrating 10 years in adult acting and performance education The Actors Workshop is endorsed by Nottingham's BAFTA winning 'Television Workshop' and provides an opportunity for those aged 18 and over, to explore and develop the necessary skills for careers in film, television and radio.
-Through acting workshops, drama classes and private one-to-one tuition we strive to both nurture new talent and enhance the skills of experienced actors.
+Celebrating 11 years in adult acting and performance education The Actors Workshop is endorsed by Nottingham's BAFTA winning 'Television Workshop' and provides an opportunity for those aged 18 and over, to explore and develop the necessary skills for careers in film, television and radio.
+Through in-person acting workshops, online drama classes and private one-to-one, tuition we strive to both nurture new talent and enhance the skills of experienced actors.

 The workshop is overseen by Tim Bryn Smith, a professional actor and producer with numerous credits including 'Teachers' (Channel 4), 'Holby City' (BBC1), 'The Bill' (ITV) and 'Dream Team' (Sky One).
 In 2006 Tim set up 'Fourmost Films' an independent film production company and in 2014 Tim began producing for Free View Channel 8/Notts TV, BBC iPlayer and cinema.
 Through Tim's contacts he has been able to connect many members of the Actors Workshop to casting opportunities in films, television shows and corporate videos.

 Our sessions are delivered by professional facilitators, teachers and lecturers aiming to bring both quality and variety to our members.
 Recent sessions have included developing film acting skills, movement and audition technique.